-i am a cartoon maker. as if to prove this, i have done animation and illustration for folks like comedy central, funny or die, vice, playboy magazine, cracked, paste magazine, cafe, and released a book called "poisonous people paper dolls" in 2017 with devastator press. please don't ask me how i make my cartoons, it is a long and embarrassing process that would upset you.
+i make cartoons as my job!!! if this is something you don't believe, i have done animation and illustration for folks like comedy central, funny or die, vice, playboy magazine, cracked, paste magazine, cafe, and released a book called "poisonous people paper dolls" in 2017 with devastator press. please don't ask me how i make my cartoons, it is a long and embarrassing process that would upset you.

 This is BOSTON PD: ZAMBONI CRIMES DIVISION, a series I made for Cafe in 2016 and 2017 and sometimes still if I'm in a certain kind of mood.